BeanBeing/Reverse-Arguments/README.md

 # WARNING!
-This is highly experimental and might potential not even be at all that good.<br>
+This is highly experimental and might not even be sufficient at all.<br>
 This is my first ever program I have written that takes in command line arguments and does something with it.<br>
 If you encounter errors with this then it'll probably not be fixed since I just wanted to do this for fun and knowledge.<br>
 This project has an MIT license so feel free to do whatever you want to it if you want to modify it.<br>